Reflector¶

 Parameters

 String defining the mapping of the reflector.
-The choices are:'historical'
+The choices are:

-(default): The historical reflector (the one used at the original machine) is set.'random'
+'historical' (default): The historical reflector (the one used at the original machine) is set.

-: The map among the letters is totally random.'custom'
+'random': The map among the letters is totally random.

 If True, the Reflector will include the digits to be ciphered.
 As default, only letters are to be ciphered.
 This value is only considered for 'random' mode, as its value is computed for 'custom' mode and set to False for 'historical' mode.